 Most chillies grow best in slightly limey soil; however, they are very tolerant of different soil types.
 Chillies like a warm, sunny spot, well-drained soil and regular watering during dry weather.

 The best time to germinate seeds is in late spring around October or even November.
 Plant out seedlings from November on.

 Mulching is vital through Summer, both for pots and garden beds.
 Add a 50-75 mm layer of Baileys Moisture Mulch to reduce evaporation and protect topsoil.
 Over fertilising can lead to excessive foliage and fewer fruit, just like with tomatoes.
-Feed with a organic based fertilisers like Baileys Soil Matters Garden, a small handful once a month is perfect.
+Feed with an organic-based fertiliser like Baileys Soil Matters Garden, a small handful once a month is perfect, water in immediately.

 Fruiting occurs after flowering and this normally starts in Nov/Dec through to April.
 Fruit form through the hot months of summer and the more you harvest the more fruit comes along to take their place.
 Most varieties present green fruit first, and then with further ripening change to their mature colour which can vary from green through, yellow, red, orange, purple, brown and black.
 Chillies can be picked at the green under-ripe stage right through to when they start to dry out on the plant.